dtbinh/jason/applications/jason-moise/readme.txt

 This Jason application exemplifies how to develop agent in an organised society based on the Moise+ organisational model (http://moise.sf.net).

-To run the some applications using JasonIDE, open a project
+To run some application, using JasonIDE open the project
     example/writePaper/writePaper.mas2j
 or
     example/auction/orgAuction.mas2j